0xblockbard/aptos-basedao/README.md

 Proposal Types themselves can be added, modified, or removed through governance actions.
 In addition, in Guild DAOs and Hybrid DAOs, members holding leader roles (or those with a vote weight equal to or greater than the leader's minimum threshold) will be able to customise proposal types as well.

+During a proposal's voting period (based on its corresponding proposal type), qualified users will be able to vote YAY, NAY, or PASS on the proposal.
+For Standard DAOs, qualified members would need to hold governance tokens equal to or above the min_amount_to_vote property in the Proposal Type.
+In contrast, for Guild DAOs, qualified members would required an assigned a role with a weightage equal to or above min_amount_to_vote.

+On the other hand, for Hybrid DAOs, user roles serve as a multiplier for their governance token balance.
+As such, even users without roles but holding sufficient governance tokens above the threshold would be able to vote.
+Essentially, these roles magnify or diminish users' voting weight on a customisable and flexible basis.

+Users will also be able to change their votes at any time before the proposal ends; their previous vote count will be removed, and a new vote count reflecting their current governance token balance or vote weight will be registered for the Standard DAO and Guild DAO respectively.

-Once a proposal accumulates sufficient YAY votes to surpass the success threshold, any member can execute it.
-For example, if a Fungible Asset transfer proposal is executed successfully, it will trigger a transfer from the DAO module to the intended recipient with the specified amount in the proposal.
+After a proposal's voting period ends, if it accumulates sufficient YAY votes to surpass the success threshold, any member can execute it.
+For example, suppose a Fungible Asset transfer proposal is executed successfully.
+In that case, it will trigger a transfer from the DAO module to the intended recipient with the specified amount in the proposal.

 This execution mechanism applies to all proposal types except the standard proposal, which is intended for general discussions and polls rather than on-chain actions.